publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schI/m__us_usc_t47_s151.md

 > “SEC.
 1102. __ADVISORY COMMISSION ON ELECTRONIC COMMERCE.__

->     “(a) __Establishment of Commission.—There is established a commission to be known as the Advisory Commission on Electronic Commerce (in this title referred to as the ‘Commission’).
-The Commission shall—__
+>     “(a) __Establishment of Commission.—__

+>     There is established a commission to be known as the Advisory Commission on Electronic Commerce (in this title referred to as the ‘Commission’).
+The Commission shall—

 >         “(1) be composed of 19 members appointed in accordance with subsection (b), including the chairperson who shall be selected by the members of the Commission from among themselves; and